 Building a Cairn

-If you collect a lot of rocks (within Leave No Trace of course) this unique unity ceremony might be perfect for you.
-Whether you stack each rock with a vow attached, or simply build the cairn together after the vows are exchanged, this is a fun way to seal the deal and use those meaningful rocks you’ve collected together.
+If you collect a lot of rocks this unique unity ceremony might be perfect for you.
+Whether you stack each rock with a vow attached, or simply build the cairn together after the vows are exchanged (within Leave No Trace principles, of course), this is a fun way to seal the deal and use those meaningful rocks you’ve collected throughout your travels together.
 Just be sure to take the cairn with you, as they are usually harmful to leave up!

 Sharing a Joint or Taking a Shot